 A boatload of health benefits fills both green and red cabbages, and a few portions a week will help reduce cancer, diabetes, heart disease and other chronic conditions and diseases.
 Although both the red and green varieties are highly nutritious and boast high vitamin and mineral concentrations, these are some variations between the two cabbage.

 A lot of people know green cabbage is best.
 The green cabbage packs a mighty nutritious punch considering its light hue.
-As for vitamin K, an important nutrient in bone health, the upper hand of this variety.
+As for vitamin K, an important nutrient in bone health.

 Vitamin K helps to control bone mineralisation.
 Individuals who lack adequate amounts to be at risk for osteoporosis later in life, and who may be more likely to suffer from fractures.

 It also plays a major role in blood coagulation; without vitamin K, the body won’t be able to recover even from minor scrapes.
 A one-cup green cabbage serving can provide 57 per cent of the daily recommended vitamin K content.